anette-brecko/CASSUM2024/README.md

 to see which transitions of a given molecule fall within this frequency range.
 Saves the resulting frequencies, Einstein coefficients, and upper state energy to a .dat file.
 5. `PCA_test.py`<br />
-Uses a small number of sythentic spectra generated via LTE fitting particular molecule and the PCA package in scikit-learn in order to make a reconstructed approximation of the observed data.
+Uses a small number of sythentic spectra generated via LTE fitting of a particular molecule, and the PCA package in scikit-learn in order to make a reconstructed approximation of the observed data.
 The accuracy of this reconstruction allows us to determine whether or not a transition for that particular molecule is detected within the observed spectra.